Parents' Guide | Remote (Home) Education

 If your child has to stay at home & self-isolate, or there's wider school closures, there's plenty of support available.

 If your child is fit and well, we recommend they continue learning at home.
-Your child will be provided with either a) a pack of work or b) tasks set on ClassDojo - we'll ask which you'd prefer, but we recommended using ClassDojo if you can.
-We can also access a supply of electronic devices to support your child's learning at home, if they haven't got access to any devices at home - we'll ask if you need any devices, but let us know if you're in need.
+Your child will be provided with either a) a pack of work or b) tasks set online - we'll ask which you'd prefer, but we recommended doing these online if you can.
+We can also access a supply of electronic devices to support your child's learning at home - we'll ask if you need any devices, but let us know if you're in need.

 For support with keeping children safe online, click here.